-- Identify which of the instances is the "seed", in other words the one with the most recent GTID set.
-The dba.rebootClusterFromCompleteOutage() operation detects whether the instance is a seed and the operation generates an error if the current session is not connected to the most up-to-date instance. - 2.
-Set the report_host system variable to the value that is stored in the Metadata schema for the target instance.
+1. Identify which of the instances is the "seed", in other words the one with the most recent GTID set.
+The dba.rebootClusterFromCompleteOutage() operation detects whether the instance is a seed and the operation generates an error if the current session is not connected to the most up-to-date instance.

+2. Set the report_host system variable to the value that is stored in the Metadata schema for the target instance.
 This value is the hostname:port pair used in the instance definition upon cluster creation.
-The value can be consulted by guerying the mysql innodb cluster metadata.instances table.
+The value can be consulted by querying the mysql_innodb_cluster_metadata.instances table.